pmem/pmdk/doc/libpmempool/pmempool_sync.3.md

 Also, to add a replica it is necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
-The effective size of a replica is the sum of sizes of all its part

-files decreased by 4096 bytes per each part file.
+The effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
 The 4096 bytes of each part file is utilized for storing internal metadata of the pool part files.=e=)

 _WINUX(,=q=When adding or deleting replicas, the two pool set files can differ only in the definitions of replicas which are to be added or deleted.
 When adding or removing the *NOHDRS* option (see **poolset**(5)), the rest of both pool set files have to be of the same structure.
+The operation of adding/removing the *NOHDRS* option can be performed on a poolset with local replicas only.
+To add/remove the *NOHDRS* option to/from a poolset with remote replicas, one has to remove the remote replicas first, then add/remove the option, and finally recreate the remote replicas having added/removed the *NOHDRS* option to/from the remote replicas' poolset files.
 To add a replica it is necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
 If the option *NOHDRS* is not used, the effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
 The 4096 bytes of each part file is utilized for storing internal metadata of